zengineering/zengineering.github.io/_posts/2018-05-01-resource-files-in-kotlin.md

 I unzipped the installed jar to find... *src/main/resources/resource.txt* sitting there in all it's of glory.

-With a mild amount if infuriation, I continued to scour the internet for the answer.
+With a mild amount of infuriation, I continued to scour the internet for the answer.
 I found a few instances of using [```java.lang.Class.getResourceAsStream```](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#getResourceAsStream-java.lang.String-) instead of ```java.lang.Class.getResource```.
 For a sanity check, I tried it out.

 It worked.